AyeCode/invoicing/readme.txt

 * Change invoice address format based on the customer's billing country - ADDED
 * More country states - ADDED
 * Rearrange address data into a data folder - CHANGED
+* [wpinv_buy] shortcode now uses label instead of title for the button label - BREAKING CHANGE

 = 1.0.13 =
 * Extensions page Gateways not able to be installed via single key - FIXED